 Automating Your Finances to Save More Money

-Looking to save more money with less work?
-Then it’s time to consider automation.
+Are you ready to save more cash with less effort?
+Then it’s time to talk automation.

-Before you can do anything, you’ll need to make sure you have the right accounts set up.
-This will include cash accounts, like your checking and savings accounts, as well as investment accounts for longer-term goals, which will fall under dedicated retirement accounts (401(k) and/or IRA) and taxable accounts (brokerage/robo-advisor).
+This will include cash accounts, like your checking and savings accounts, as well as investment accounts for longer-term goals.
+These will fall under dedicated retirement accounts (401(k) and/or IRA) and taxable accounts (brokerage/robo-advisor).

 Decide on your contribution amounts

-This might mean a portion of your paycheck will go to your checking account that you’ll use for day-to-day expenses and paying bills, a portion will go to your savings account for your emergency fund, and a portion will go towards your investments.
-Keep in mind, the exact amounts won’t be set in stone, and you can always adjust them later if necessary.
+This might mean a portion of your paycheck will go to your checking account that you’ll use for day-to-day expenses and paying bills.
+A portion will go to your savings account for your emergency fund.
+And a portion will go towards your investments.
+Keep in mind, the exact amounts won’t be set in stone.
+So you can always adjust them later if necessary.

 Your employer may allow you to deposit money directly from your paycheck into several different accounts, or if not, you can set up automatic transfers through your bank.

-You’ll want to make sure enough money is going into your checking account to cover your ongoing monthly expenses, but the real key to automating is that you’ll be regularly contributing money to your savings and your investments, taking away the temptation to spend it.
-The point is to pay yourself first.
+You’ll want to make sure enough money is going into your checking account to cover your ongoing monthly expenses.
+But the real key to automating is that you’ll be regularly contributing money to your savings and your investments, taking away the temptation to spend it.
+Pay yourself first.

 Monitor and increase your contributions over time

-Over time, as you earn more money or pay down your debts, you’ll want to increase your contributions.
-Keep pushing yourself to save more.
-You may be surprised at how much you can put away.
+Over time, you’ll want to increase your contributions.
+Maybe you’re earning more and can afford it.
+Or maybe you’ve paid down some loans and have more disposable income.
+Whatever your situation, try to keep pushing yourself to save more.
+You may even be surprised at how much you can actually put away.

 Automating your bills